Cataclysmic Variables from Sloan Digital Sky Survey V -- the search for period bouncers continues: Discussion

 Next, we analysed the number of targets within the \texttt{mwm\_wd} carton that fall within this ellipse, and the number of spectroscopic observations of these targets carried out by \SDSSV.
 We made use of only the \texttt{mwm\_wd} carton as it provides good coverage of the HR diagram location occupied by period bouncers, has the cleanest selection rules, homogeneously covers the entire \SDSSV\ footprint, and has a well-defined ($G\le20$\,mag) magnitude limit.
 We found 1376 \texttt{mwm\_wd} targets within the ellipse defined by the known period bouncers, of which 1132 were observed during the \SDSSV\ plate program, i.e. the correction factor to account for the incompleteness of the spectroscopic observations is $C_\mathrm{orr}=1.22$.
-Amongst these 1132 observed targets, we identify only one candidate period bouncer: J0006+0121 with a period of 91\,min ($N_{\mathrm{obs}}=1$)\footnote{The plate program obtained spectroscopy of four additional confirmed or candidate period bouncers, J0233+0050 ($\Porb=96$\,min), J0845+0339 with a period of 87\,min, J1434+3340 (no \Porb) and J1728+7751 (no \Porb), which are however all too faint to be included in the \texttt{mwm\_wd} carton.}
+Amongst these 1132 observed targets eight displayed emission lines and these were classified using the methodology described in section \ref{section:identification}.
+From these eight we identified only one candidate period bouncer (based on the combination of the signature of the white dwarf being visible in the spectrum, the donor not being visible in the spectrum, the SED being consistent with a brown dwarf donor and the orbital period significantly greater than the period minimum): J0006+0121 with a period of 91\,min ($N_{\mathrm{obs}}=1$)\footnote{The plate program obtained spectroscopy of three additional candidate period bouncers, J0233+0050 ($\Porb=96$\,min), J0845+0339 with a period of 87\,min and J1434+3340 (no \Porb), which are however all too faint to be included in the \texttt{mwm\_wd} carton.}

-We estimated the space density of period bouncers using the technique described in Section\,6.4 of \citet{2023arXiv230406749I}.
+We estimated the space density of period bouncers using the technique described in Section\,6.4 of \citet{2023MNRAS.524.4867I}.
 We first concluded from inspection of Fig.\,\ref{fig:HRbouncers} that all period bouncers would have an absolute magnitude $G_\mathrm{abs}\le12.25$, yielding a limiting distance of $R_\mathrm{lim}=355$\,pc.
-Following \citet{2023arXiv230406749I} we assumed a scale height of 450\,pc as period bouncers are an old population.
+Following \citet{2023MNRAS.524.4867I} we assumed a scale height of 450\,pc as period bouncers are an old population.
 Next, we determined the \SDSSV\ sky coverage from the \Nplates plates on which the 1132 \texttt{mwm\_wd} targets were observed.
 HEALpixs were then used to find the sky coverage of these \Nplates plates by accounting for overlaps and hence the effective volume of the magnitude limited \texttt{mwm\_wd} sample contained within the ellipse defined by the known period bouncers.